The Kate Challis (RAKA) Award

 Visit the Australian Centre website for more information on past winners.

-- The author must be an Aboriginal or Torres Strait Islander
+- The author must be Aboriginal or Torres Strait Islander

-- The prize is to be awarded to the best stage play performed in the preceding five years
+- The prize is to be awarded to the best painting, sculpture or craft-work in any medium or style by an artist who has held an exhibition in the preceding five years

-- The play must have been performed between January 2012 and January 2017
+- The art must have been exhibited between January 2013 and January 2018

 The recipient is required to: